mil-as/.github/profile/README.md

 MIL AS is a leading organization in Norway dedicated to advancing technology through robotics and AI.
 Our mission is to accelerate the adoption of robotics and AI in Norwegian industry, pushing the boundaries of what is possible by leveraging the latest in machine learning, artificial intelligence, and robotics.

 Visit our [website](https://mil-as.no) to learn more about our projects, team, and vision.

+## Development

+Visit the [MIL Docker Hub](https://hub.docker.com/orgs/milasno) for development environments on robotics and AI.